kalisio/water-level-forecasting/README.md

 There are two different notebooks:
 * [hubeau_univariate](./hubeau_univariate.ipynb) where a single variable, ie the water level given by the station, is used at a given station to make predictions
-* [hubeau_multivariate](./hubeau_multivariate.ipynb) where a multiple variables, ie the water level given by others stations, is used at a given station to make predictions
+* [hubeau_multivariate](./hubeau_multivariate.ipynb) where multiple variables, ie the water level given by others stations, is used at a given station to make predictions

 We will use Anaconda distribution for simplicity and create a TensorFlow environment for our experiment:
 ```